nlesc-nano/ceiba/README.rst

 1.🐳 Install `Docker <https://www.docker.com/>`_

 2. 🚀 Define a environment variable `MONGO_PASSWORD` with the database password.
-Now you need to run the following command to start both the server and the  mongodb
+Now you can run the following command to start both the server and the mongodb services:
 ::

    provisioning/start_app.sh